 In reference to the title of Walt Whitman’s poem (1865) regarding Abrahams Lincoln’s death.

 Of course I was referring to the name of the Beatles’ psychedelic album played at Julianne’s party.

 Dimethyltryptamine (DMT) is a psychedelic drug similarly structured to the body’s serotonin neurotransmitter/hormone.

-The Doors of Perception was a written by Aldous Huxley in 1954, advocating the use of mescaline to advance man’s spiritual awareness in religion and art.
+The Doors of Perception was written by Aldous Huxley in 1954, advocating the use of mescaline to advance man’s spiritual awareness in religion and art.
 The title was inspired by a line in William Blake’s poem Marriage of Heaven and Hell: If the doors of perception were cleansed, everything would appear to man as it is, infinite.
 As an aside, Jim Morrison of The Doors, named his group, The Doors, after Huxley’s title.

 Peruvian-American Anthropologist and author of The Teachings of Don Juan (1968)

 I Want to Take you Higher, a 1969 Motown hit song by Sly and the Family Stone.